 WORKERS AHEAD!

 You are viewing the development documentation for the Apereo CAS server.
 The functionality presented here is not officially released yet.
 This is a work in progress and will be continually updated as development moves forward.
-To view the documentation for a specific Apereo CAS server release, please choose an appropriate version.
-The release schedule is also available here.
+You are most encouraged to test the changes presented.

 X.509 Authentication